CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

 ### Setting up disaster recovery from on premise server to CenturyLink Cloud

 On premise Linux server requires a high availability setup, an offsite warm server is needed to meet the business requirement.
-By using Double Take Availability and CenturyLink Cloud, this can be done in a few steps.
+By using Double-Take Availability and CenturyLink Cloud, this can be done in a few steps.

 ### Considerations